candide-guevara/misc_labs/README.md

 ## Dependencies

 * [graphviz][1] : displays graphs dump in dot files
-* perf events : collects hardware counters and profiles
+* [perf events][2] : collects hardware counters and profiles
 * [flamegraph][0] : outputs a nice representation of profiling data
+* matplotlib and pandas : plot traversal time as a function of vertex count

 ## Usage